White Plains, New York: Modern history

 A new courthouse for the Southern District of New York was opened in 1998 and several large-scale office properties in and near downtown, including the former General Foods headquarters building, were retrofitted and leased to accommodate smaller businesses.
 The Macy's store on Main Street remained vacant for several years until it was also later demolished to make way for the massive City Center at White Plains complex.
 This large mixed-use development features two 35-story apartment and condominium towers, 600000 sqft of retail, restaurant and entertainment space and new parking facilities.

-Beginning in 2000, the city's permanent population experienced a growth spurt as additional apartment buildings were constructed.
+The 21st century marked an upturn in commercial business development and in residential construction, with a 19% population increase in White Plains recorded between 2000 and 2015.
+The Census Bureau noted the City as the fastest growing in New York state, in May 2016.

 The city is 31 minutes by express train from Midtown Manhattan, and this has attracted new residents who commute to New York City for work.
 In early 2003, the Saks Fifth Avenue location was closed and demolished; it was replaced in 2004 with the large retail complex called The Source at White Plains.
 In 2007, construction was completed on Renaissance Square, a downtown parcel that includes the luxury Ritz-Carlton hotel.